CamRed25/Nix-config/de/DesktopEnviroments.md

 ## Configured Desktop Environments

-- GNOME
+- **GNOME**
-- KDE Plasma
+- **KDE Plasma**
-- Any other desktops I plan on using or configure will be here.
+- Any other desktops I plan on using or configuring will be added here.

+## Current Desktop Environments

+- **kde.nix**: Configuration for KDE Plasma desktop environment.
+Currently using X11 instead of Wayland due to issues with gaming and NVIDIA drivers.

 ## Usage

-Feel free to test out what I have installed and configured for each desktop environment, even if it's not much.
-I do suggest you look into the configuration files to see what is being set up, since I do not provide extensive documentation for each environment.
-I'll try to include any and all documentation I can for each in the future.
+Feel free to explore the configurations for each desktop environment.
+I recommend reviewing the configuration files to understand what is being set up, as detailed documentation may not be available for every environment.
+I will try to improve documentation over time.